Tough Job Interview Questions and the Best Answers

 They want you to be honest, but you don't have to dig into your dark past or reveal everything.

 It’s also a bad idea to offer canned answers such as, “I’m a perfectionist.”
 (The interviewer will rightfully suspect that you don’t consider that to be a weakness, and will chalk the question up as a loss -- or worse, judge you for being cagey.)

-For example, describe a time when you realized your skills needed brushing up, and then talk about what you’ve done to improve yourself.
+The best way to answer questions about weaknesses is to be honest, positive, and focused on solutions.
+Choose a weakness that wouldn’t be a deal-breaker, and then describe how you overcame it.
+For example, describe a time when you realized your skills needed brushing up and then talk about what you’ve done to improve yourself.

 Previous Work Questions